Other information

 - Scherr + Klimke AG, Ulm, Deputy Chairman of the Supervisory Board to be formed by law

-- PERI SE, Weißenhorn, Vice-Chairman of the Advisory Board
+- PERI SE, Weißenhorn, Chairman of the Board of Directors

 - ACO Group SE, Rendsburg, Member of the Board of Directors